 This article was recently published at Asbury Theological Seminary’s Seedbed website (here) during the height of conflicts that precipitated largely from the Ferguson ‘incident’.
 Below is a revised and slightly expanded version that better qualifies the most salient points.

-As a person who regularly tries to encourage fellow brothers and sisters in Christ to try to spend more time concerning themselves with the Good News of Jesus that produces hope than the nothing-new-under-the-sun news of the headline news that produces fear, I think it is necessary at this time to acknowledge a certain legitimacy to followers of Christ speaking out publicly with a distinctly Christian voice in light of the recent tragedies and the increasing angst in our nation’s cultural climate.
+As a person who regularly tries to encourage fellow brothers and sisters in Christ to try to spend more time concerning themselves with the Good News of Jesus than with the nothing-new-under-the-sun news of the mainstream media, I feel it is necessary at this time to acknowledge a certain need for followers of Christ to speak out publicly with a distinctly Christian voice in response to recent tragedies heralded in the headlines, especially in view to the increasing angst in our nation’s political and cultural climate.

-For that reason, I have a confession I need to make.
+For that reason, I have a confession to make.
 It is a confession of violence.

 I was reminded this week of what Karl Barth once wrote in his journal at a significant turning point in his life and thought during the First World War: